It’s the wedding of the year. But someone won’t survive it.

 For the most part, I liked The Guest List.
 The book itself is decently written and full of great descriptions of the isolated Irish island, but I also found it to be full of cliches – I could look past some of them, but not all.
 Although I flew through the book in one evening, it wasn’t quite the page-turner I had imagined it to be.

-The following is a very critical, honest review of the book.
-While I did not care for the characters or the multiple points of view, I did like the concept of the book and found most of the plot to be enjoyable, if not a bit predictable.
+The following is a critical, honest review of the book.
+While I did not care for the characters, I did like the concept of the book and found most of the plot to be enjoyable, if not a bit predictable.

 Characters can make or break a story, and in this case, I found the characters rather hard to identify with.
 I didn’t much care for any of them, except one: Olivia, the bridesmaid.